-Slides, water slides, a wild river, kamikaze or a wave pool – these are just some of the attractions that will ensure a day full of fun for you and your children.
-If water attractions are not enough for you, the water parks include playgrounds, animation programs, exercises in the water – you just won’t be bored!
+Slides, water slides, a wild river, kamikaze, or a wave pool – these are just some of the attractions that will ensure a day full of fun for you and your children.
+If water attractions are not enough for you, the water parks include playgrounds, animation programs, and exercises in the water – you just won’t be bored!

 1. Aquafolie, Caorle

 Aquafollie Water World is located in the northeastern part of Caorle, next to Pescatore Park.
 The water park was established in 1990 and has since expanded and modernized several times.
 Fisherman’s Bay, with its artificial waves and refreshing waterfalls, is very popular here.
 Children can have fun on the Baby Lagoon water playground, on the sandpit or compete in the mini club.
 There are aqua aerobics classes with experienced trainers, dance performances and a beach with parasols and sun loungers.

 However, the greatest interest in aqua parks arouses water slides, and in Aquafollia it is no different.
 The offer includes a 30-meter Kamikaze slide, a rubber boat ride on the Crazy River slide and a closed Blu Tube toboggan.
 The complex is complemented by a trampoline corner, a mini-car track, a restaurant and facilities for picnics, a games area and a souvenir shop.

 2. Caneva World, Lago di Garda

 The extensive Caneva World entertainment complex has been in operation since 2002 and consists of four main parts, the Aquaparadise, the Movieland film, a model of a medieval castle, and the Rock Star restaurant.
 You will definitely not know boredom here.
 It is located on the southeastern edge of Lake Garda, between the towns of Lazise and Peschiera del Garda.